rsoaresp/belvo-test/README.md

 # Make the request.
 We use to_json in order to convert the dataframe into the expected data format.
 r = requests.post("http://0.0.0.0:8000/invocations", headers={"Content-Type": "application/json"}, data=random_data.to_json(orient='split'))
 ```

+# Beyond local model hosting

+In this test we have hosted our models in a local environment, wth the help of MLFlow.
+However, we'd like to host it on a cloud environment to allow requests from multiple sources.
+We can do this, still keeping MLFlow, by using tools like SageMaker our Kubernetes.